NtimaniNhlanhla/task-management-system/README.md

 ## Database Connection Details

 1. Update the `backend/.env` file with your database configurations.
+PLEASE NOTE: No need to create database tables, it will be created when you run the register a user.

 ```bash
 # Database configuration